rangl-labs/netzerotc/random_agent_submission/README.md

-# Random-agent submission
+# Agent testing and submission

+This folder contains
+* `agent.py`, a simple agent which performs random actions for testing purposes
+* `test_container.py`, a script which tests locally that `agent.py` works in a container
-This agent can be submitted to the EvalAI platform for evaluation.
+* the files necessary to submit an agent to the competition platform

 Install the dependencies: